pvint/linexa/README.md

 Note: Totally inspired by https://github.com/bwssytems/ha-bridge  This thing is really really great!
 My main motivation for doing this is that ha-bridge relies on using the web interface to make config changes and that doesn't tend to work for me.

+Planned dependancies:
+- http://pupnp.sourceforge.net/ - UPNP library.
+I haven't tested yet, but it looks good.
+- https://github.com/jtilly/inih - Simple config file reader.
+Every other one I see looks too heavy and complex and I was about to roll my own, but this looks simply perfect.